sinequa/sba-angular/docs/guides/1-architecture.md

 ## Overview

+In the Sinequa administration, Search-Based Applications are listed under the "Apps" section.
+An **app** acts as entry point for all the necessary configuration and resources of the application.
+In particular:

+- The **web services** contain the configuration of the application's REST API endpoints.
+- The **workspace** contains the application's source code, dependencies and build artifacts.

+  📝 The source code and dependencies are only needed to *build* the application.
+The build artifacts are needed to *deploy* the application.

-Search-Based Applications are [Single-Page Applications](https://en.wikipedia.org/wiki/Single-page_application) (SPAs).
+SBAs are [Single-Page Applications](https://en.wikipedia.org/wiki/Single-page_application) (SPAs).
 The business logic of the application runs in the user's browser.
-The application is bundled into a static JavaScript file that is downloaded on the application's startup.
+The application is bundled into a static JavaScript file (generated during the build) that is downloaded on the application's startup.
 The application then communicates with Sinequa through its REST API.

 ![Client server architecture](../assets/guides/client-server.png)

-This architecture favors a clear separation of concerns between the generic services of the server and the specific business logic of the application.
+This architecture allows for a clear separation of concerns between the generic web services and the specific business logic of the application.
 Notice that the application does not strictly need to be deployed on the Sinequa server.
 It could be deployed on a different server (or even on a CDN) as long as the application can communicate with the Sinequa REST API.

 The configuration of the SBA-related components on the server (i.e., app, workspace and web services) is documented in the following guide ([Server Configuration](2-server-config.html)).